eyzx7x/docs-supergluu-prod/3.1.3/sources/user-guide/index.md

 ![scanning screen](../img/user-guide/up_qr_code.jpg)

-If the scanning process is completed and the server returns the request correctly, it will prompt to `Approve` or `Deny`.
+After it scans the code and the server returns the request correctly, it will prompt to `Approve` or `Deny`.
 To continue the enrollment/authentication process, click `Approve`:

 ![scanning screen](../img/user-guide/up_approve_prompt.jpg)

 The timer on the top right of the screen shows the time limit to choose to `Approve` or `Deny`.
-The number color will change: yellow if it's under 20 seconds, red if it's under 10.
+As time runs out, the number's color will change: yellow if it's under 20 seconds, red if it's under 10.

-Next, it will redirect to the main page and display whether it was successful or not.
+Next, it will redirect to the main page and display a success message.

 ![success message](../img/user-guide/up_success.jpg)